 - Storage carts

-Some third-party iAP chargers may not work if the device has been locked for more than an hour unless you reauthorize.
-Thankfully, Apple doesn’t require you unlock an iOS device if it’s charged via an Apple USB power adapter.
+Some third-party iAP chargers may not work if your iOS device has been locked for more than an hour, unless you reauthorize.
+Thankfully, Apple doesn’t require you to unlock an iOS device being charged via one of Apple’s own USB power adapters.

 Need help?
 Ask iDB!